-The Uniform Patrol Division (UPD) is the largest division of the Milton Police Department, and Captain Charles Barstow is responsible for its day-to-day operations.
+The Uniform Patrol Division (UPD) is the largest division of the Milton Police Department, and Captain Jason Griffin is in charge of day-to-day operations, with two leadership lieutenants.

 UPD responds to approximately 10,000 calls for service each year.

 |Jason Griffin||Captain - Uniform Patrol Division|

 |James Hickerson||Lieutenant, Day Watch - Uniform Patrol Division|

 |Christopher Ward||Lieutenant, Night Watch - Uniform Patrol Division|